- About Us

 During the application, you will provide us with the email addresses of the people who will write your recommendations.
 Contact your recommenders in advance to get their email addresses and let them know that they will receive an email from Graduate Admissions requesting that they submit the recommendation online.
 You should also inform your recommenders to write recommendations specific to the program to which you are applying.

 Your recommenders will be notified as soon as you submit your online application.
 You may want to contact your recommenders to ensure that they have received the email from the graduate admissions office and understand how to submit it online to our office.

 Your letters of recommendation are confidential, and are generally not accessible to you during the admissions process.
 However, Public Law 93-380, Educational Amendments Act of 1974, grants enrolled students the right to inspect letters of recommendation.
 If the you do not waive the right to access the letters and are admitted and enrolled, you will be able to access the letters.

 If any of your recommenders cannot submit your recommendation electronically, you should do the following:

-In general, a personal statement is a 500 word essay on why you are interested in applying to your program.
+In general, a personal statement is a short essay on why you are interested in applying to your program.
 Your program may have more specific requirements for what your personal statement should contain.

 You should now be ready to apply.